Type 2 Diabetes

 Depression can undermine your recovery and put you at risk for other complications.
 Feelings of sadness, hopelessness, and loss of interest in your favorite activities that stay with you for at least 2 weeks should prompt you to call your doctor.
 Depression is treatable.
 Your doctor may refer you to counseling to help you better manage your depression and diabetes.

 Over a long period of time, high blood glucose levels can damage vital organs.
 The kidneys, eyes, and nerves are most affected.
 Diabetes can also increase your risk of heart disease.

 Maintaining goal blood glucose levels is the first step to lowering your risk of these complications.
-Other steps include:
+Other steps:

 - Take good care of your feet.
 Be on the lookout for any sores or irritated areas.
 Keep your feet dry and clean.